Joshua-shields/Joshua-Shields/README.md

 # Hi there, I'm Joshua 👋

 ## About Me
-I'm a second-year computer science student from Cape Town
+I'm a Final-year computer science student from Cape Town

 💻 Current Tech Stack:
 #️⃣ C#